Smart-Bamboo/GithubWorkFlow/README.md

 - `dev`: The develop branch is where new features and bug fixes are tested before being merged into the main branch.
 - Feature branches: For each new feature or bug fix, create a new branch from the `main` branch.
 Use descriptive branch names and prefix them with a feature or bug number.

-## Code Review

-Code reviews are an essential part of our development process.
-Before merging any code into `main` branche, it must be reviewed by at least one team member.
-Follow these steps for code review:

-1. Create a pull request (PR) from your feature branch to the `main` branch.
-2. Assign the PR to a team member for review.
-3. The reviewer will provide feedback, suggest improvements, and discuss any necessary changes.
-4. Once the code is approved, the reviewer will merge the PR into the target branch.

-## Documentation

-We value clear and concise documentation to maintain a well-documented codebase.
-Document important concepts, architectural decisions, APIs, and any other relevant information to facilitate understanding and maintainability.
-We use Markdown for documentation.

-## Continuous Integration

-We have set up a continuous integration (CI) pipeline to automatically build, test, and analyze our code.
-The CI process is triggered whenever a pull request is opened or updated.
-Ensure that all tests pass, and any required checks or quality standards are met before merging your code.

 ## Conventional Commits

 We follow the [Conventional Commits](https://www.conventionalcommits.org/) specification for our commit messages.
 This convention helps provide a consistent structure to our commit messages and enables automated processes such as generating changelogs and versioning.